 5 Best Places to Watch the Sunset in Oahu

 It’s near impossible to narrow down the best places to watch the sunset in Oahu in a simple list.
 There are many incredible places to watch the sunset on Oahu.
+There are also many amazing places to watch the sunrise on Oahu.
 However, some places on Oahu are simply magical to watch the sunset.
 Here are our top places to watch the sunset on Oahu.

 Where is the best place to watch the sunset on Oahu?

 Finding the best places to watch the sunset on Oahu is easy if you know where to go.
 The best places to watch the sunset on Oahu are Sunset Beach, Waikiki, Tantalus Drive, and Ko Olina.
 Keep reading for the complete list and for what time the sunsets on Oahu.